Aurther-Nadeem/great-agent-hack-2025/README.md

 Negative: "Hi!
 How are you?"
 # Inject at layer 4
 # Ask: "Do you detect anything unusual?"
-# Result: Model reports feeling "louder" or "more emphatic"
+# Result: ~60% of the time, model reports feeling "louder" or "more emphatic"
+#         ~40% of the time, model fails to detect the injection
 ```

 ### The Bread Test (Thought vs. Action Separation)